 All students enrolled in an institution of higher education must submit a Student Exception Request and supplemental documentation which supports eligibility for exception to Property Management staff for their review to make a determination of eligibility.
 All Student Exception Requests and supplemental documentation must be maintained in the tenant file and made available to compliance staff upon request for monitoring purposes.

 INTERPRETATION AND APPLICATION

-Questions regarding the interpretation and application of this policy should be directed to the City of Boulder compliance staff
+Questions regarding the interpretation and application of this policy should be directed to the Asset Program Manager.

 EXCEPTIONS/CHANGES